 The building actually provided at Chester was large, but simple.
 On the right was Wimpy (with 41 seats), then the shop.
 On the left was the seating area (254 seats), with the restaurant servery behind it.
 The corridor then continued into the toilets area with a game arcade, tourist information centre and offices.
+It was decorated with a vintage theme inside.
 The opening of a Costa counter in the seating area made the corridor much more obvious.

 Parking was provided for 460 cars, 57 lorries and 17 coaches.
 The biggest difficulty with the site was planning around the overhead power cables, and large pylon.
 For some reason, the area around the pylon (originally supposed to be car parking) was turned into what appears to be caravan bays, which are now closed off and abandoned.

 The building was damaged by a kitchen fire in August 2004.
 Customers were directed to the Travel Inn hotel for refreshments.

 There had been several plans to change its corridor-style layout, but no progress was made until 2013.
 This was when a new entrance was provided, and the pathway was changed to snake through the seating area.
 The relatively new Hot Food Co was replaced by the motorway network's second Fresh Food Café counter.
 From this point Chester would be treated as one of Roadchef's premier sites.

 A Pasty Presto kiosk was here for a short while and was the most northerly in the UK.
 Roadchef also opened their first Pret A Manger here in December 2017.
 The Pret A Manger store eventually closed in early 2020 following an unsuccessful trial and the space was later reutilised for additional McDonald's seating.